 Real estate crowdsourcing is the best solution I’ve found for investors who want to continue investing in real estate, but more surgically with lower amounts, for potentially higher returns, and less hassle.

 Based on my first-hand research meeting with various real estate crowdsourcing CEOs and testing out their platforms, I’ve decided that RealtyShares is the most trusted real estate crowdsourcing platform today.
-They’ve raised over $32M in company funding from the likes of 500 Startups (top incubator), General Catalyst Partners, and Union Square Ventures in order to open up investment opportunities for accredited investors in the sub-$50M real estate market.
 They are based in San Francisco like me, and I’ve met with their CEO, Head of Risk, VP of Finance, and Director of Marketing.

 RealtyShares Company Snapshot